 How to use Segmentation, Targeting and Positioning (STP) to develop marketing strategies

-ABM starts with a clear picture of who to target.
+Account -based marketing starts with a clear picture of who to target.
 Sounds simple enough.
-But with account-based marketing (ABM) being such a new thing for so many marketers, getting the right focus list is often not as easy as it first sounds.
+But with account-based marketing (ABM) being such a new thing for so many marketers, buildingthe right focus list is often not as easy as it first sounds.

 I’ve found with so many clients, they end up getting steamrolled by the ‘Who should we target’ question.

 When you keep hearing the same query time after time, you realize there’s clearly an education piece that’s needed.
 So here we are!

 It’s worth pointing out at this stage that this guidance is based on best practices gathered from being involved in a number of account-based marketing deployments.
 There are no hard and fast rules to any of this, so feel free to tweak depending on the individual circumstances of your business.
 Anyway, now we’ve got that out…

 When an advertisement is specially curated for a specific audience segment based on their behaviors or needs, it is going to be more effective and incur a higher conversion rate

 Just about every business is looking for better ways to connect with their customers.
 Customer engagement is the key to conversions and loyalty.
 According to one report by Super Office, businesses with higher engagement rates had an average retention rate of 89%.

 One of the best ways to capture your customer’s attention and build engagement is by connecting them with the content that matches their preferences.
 This is why targeted marketing campaigns work so well.
 When an advertisement is specially curated for a specific audience segment based on their behaviors or needs, it is going to be more effective and incur a higher conversion rate.

 [si_guide_block id="71497" title="Download our Free Resource – Google Analytics Fast…